 Disciplinary alternative education programs (DAEPs) and other discipline management programs.

 An educational support program that does not provide direct instruction to students.

 Other District-wide programs.

-Any administrative category or position.
+Any administrative position, unit, or department.

 Programs funded by state or federal grants or other dedicated funding.